vsrinivas/fuchsia/docs/development/workflows/fx.md

 happens at the end of every successful `fx build`).
-For many software components, the easiest way to update them during development is to ensure that they are not included in the monolith set, but instead included in either preinstall or available.
+For many software components, the easiest way to update them during development is to ensure that they are not included in the monolith set, but instead included in either "preinstall" or "available".
 In that case, simply restarting the software on the target (e.g. by closing it completely, or by invoking `killall`) will result in the software being immediately updated when it is started again.

 The commands `fx push-package` and `fx build-push` perform manual, forceful updates of packages on a target device.
-These commands do not however know how to re-start software on the device, as such they provide little benefit over simply restarting software correctly (which, along with `fx serve`) will cause software to be updated as a natural course of restarting.
+These commands do not however know how to re-start software on the device, as such they provide little benefit over simply restarting software correctly which, along with `fx serve`, will cause software to be updated as a natural course of restarting.
 These commands are sometimes used to diagnose issues, or in cases where automatic updates are disabled in special build configurations.